SungHoHong2/Leetcode-Experiment/medium/Number_of_Islands/README.md

         # get the length of the row and the col of the grid
         # set the parent table where all items themselves are the parents
         # set the ranking table for the parents
+        # find the parent of the node
+        def getParent(current):
+            # get the index of the node
+            # set the temporary pointer just in case the current node already has a parent
+            # if the selected node already has a parent
+                # get the address of the parent
+            # update the parent table of that node
+            # return the index of the parent
         # set parent of the cell
         def setParent(curr, parent):
             # get the address of the current cell